AdobeDocs/campaign-classic.en/help/delivery/using/sending-with-enhanced-mta.md

 ### Enhanced MTA headers

 The latest Campaign Classic instances include code that adds the required Enhanced MTA headers to every message.
-If you are using Adobe Campaign 19.1 (build 9032) or above and if this is not the case, you must add the "useMomentum=true" parameter to your marketing instance configuration (in the [serverConf.xml](../../installation/using/the-server-configuration-file.md#mta) file).
+If you are using Adobe Campaign 19.1 (build 9032) or above and if this is not the case, you must add the "useMomentum=true" parameter to your instance configuration (in the [serverConf.xml](../../installation/using/the-server-configuration-file.md#mta) file) on all servers, including the [mid-sourcing server](../../installation/using/mid-sourcing-server.md) and the [execution instance](../../message-center/using/creating-a-shared-connection.md#execution-instance).

 However, if you are using an older instance that does not include this code, a new typology rule named **[!UICONTROL Typology Rule for Enhanced MTAs]** must be added to all the existing typologies in your Campaign instance.
 This rule is added by a **[!UICONTROL Typology]** package installed as part of the upgrade to the Enhanced MTA.